 The form looks like –

-The value in providing this information is not to admit guilt, but to highlight learning from any adverse incidents.
+The value in providing this information is not to admit guilt, but to highlight learning from any adverse incidents, and show that you have reflected appropriately.

 The appraisal form will have a box for writing a summary of events and another box for any learning or reflection on the event.

-Not writing anything demonstrates a reluctance to admit that things have gone wrong and closed learning behaviour.
+Not writing anything perhaps demonstrates a reluctance to admit that things have gone wrong and closed learning behaviour.
+Most doctors will experience an adverse event during their career.

 Most critical reflective techniques involve using a 3 stage process to analyse and write about the event –